Doctoral student Feroz Rather has time on his side

 Rather has already started working on a second novel set in Kashmir and California.
 This is going to be a story, he says, about passion, revenge, and loyalty with a Kashmiri protagonist who appeared in The Night of Broken Glass.

 “Joseph Conrad is very important to me,” Rather says.
-“Tradition of exile and dislocation with the question of power are important, and I would like to explore that question in my next book set in Kashmir and the United States.”
+“Tradition of exile and dislocation in relation to the question of power is important, and I would like to explore that question in my next book set in Kashmir and the United States.”

 Over the years, Rather has realized his approach to writing has changed.
 Though his grappling with Kashmir remains, his language has become more cosmopolitan.